imahnama/Ruby_Capstone_project/README.md

 # Ruby-Capstone-Project
 # My_Linter
-My_Linter is a linter that provides feedback if CSS best practices are not met.
+My_Linter is a linter that provides feedback if HTML best practices are not met.

 ## How it works